South Vietnam Birding Tour

 • (Annam) Streaked Wren Babbler – Turdinus brevicaudatus (rufiventer)

-• Indochinese Wren Babbler – Rimator danjoui
+• Indochinese Wren (Short-tailed Scimitar) Babbler – Rimator danjoui

 • Vietnamese Cutia – Cutia legalleni